Soccer-Oaktree submits bid to invest in Serie A media business, sources say

 The proposal would be subject to a lock-up period of five years, the sources added, asking not to be named because the proposal is not public.

 Serie A, which on Friday said it will hire a financial adviser to study approaches from private equity firms and banks, declined to comment.
-Oaktree did not immediately respond to request for comment.
+Oaktree also declined to comment.

 Oaktree previously provided a 275 million euro loan to Inter Milan in 2021 to help the club weather the impact of the coronavirus pandemic.